rafael-ventura/rafael-ventura/README.md

 - **Extracurricular Project at UNIRIO:** Participated in the development of the CaronaE website for UNIRIO (2018)
 - **Vice President:** Center of Information Systems ate University (2018.1 - 2018.2)
 - **President:** Center of Information Systems ate University (2018.1 - 2018.2)
+- **Scientific Research: ** Development an extension for Visual Studio Code

 ---